topij/vipunen-market-analysis/docs/VISUALIZATION.md

 ## `EducationVisualizer` Class

-The `src/vipunen/visualization/education_visualizer.py` module contains the `EducationVisualizer` class, which offers methods to create various standard plots based on the analysis results from `MarketAnalyzer`.
+The `src/vipunen/visualization/education_visualizer.py` module contains the `EducationVisualizer` class, which offers methods to create various standard plots based on the analysis results from `MarketAnalyzer` (see [Market Analysis Features](MARKET_ANALYSIS.md)).

 The CLI script (`src/vipunen/cli/analyze_cli.py`) uses this class in its `generate_visualizations` function to automatically create a suite of plots.